Nov 27, 2023

 Apart from showcasing design skills, the act of creating your own website will provide you with an opportunity to demonstrate your web development abilities.

 Adrien Gervaix’s site is a good example.
-The portfolio shows off his personality through its unique design elements and engaging copy.
-Moreover, it also a contains a section that outlines his design workflow and the strategy for how he tackles each project.
+The designer leverages engaging copy and unique design elements to create a graphic design portfolio that shows off his personality.
+Moreover, it also contains a section that outlines his design workflow and the strategy for how he tackles each project.

-To make your portfolio website accessible online, the first thing to do is to pick a hosting plan.
+To make your portfolio website accessible online, the first thing to do is to pick a web hosting plan.
 Then, purchase a domain name that conveys your personal identity and style.
+Designers often use .com, .me, .space, or .tech domain names to register their portfolios addresses.

 At Hostinger, we provide multiple hosting options.
-Our Single Shared Hosting plan costs RM20.99 and comes with a free SSL and one email account.
-It’s a great choice for a portfolio site.
+Our Single Shared Hosting plan costs RM3.99 and comes with a free SSL and one email account.
+In addition, for those who are interested in scaling their projects, Hostinger also offers a professional web hosting option.
+These are great choices for a portfolio site.

 7. Promote Your Services